 This is known as convenience sampling bias – most research relies on easily identifiable Autistic people, and studies have overwhelming focused on those identified.

-The people most missed in society are those with intersectional considerations – for example racial minorities (especially Black people who are incarcerated or killed for being Autistic at alarming rates), LGBTQIA+ people, and in a very significant way – cis women.
-The misdiagnosis of women is an issue I’ve talked about here.
+The people most missed in society are those with intersectional considerations – for example ethnic minorities (especially Black people who are incarcerated or killed for being Autistic at alarming rates), LGBTQIA+ people, and in a very significant way – cis women.
+The misdiagnosis of cis women is an issue I’ve talked about here.

 The Empathizing and Systemizing Quotient Tests